amu2mod/RadeonMon/README.md

 # RadeonMon

-An ultra-lightweight Windows monitoring application for AMD Radeon RDNA4 graphics cards on Windows.
+A very lightweight Windows monitoring application for AMD Radeon RDNA4 graphics cards on Windows.

 This is a personal project developed independently, with no affiliation with AMD Corporation.